sailfishos-open/waydroid/README.md

 veth
 xt_CHECKSUM
 ```
-* Android vibration service is disabled in Sailfish and needs to be enabled for waydroid
+* Android vibration service is disabled in Sailfish and needs to be enabled for Waydroid